psycopg/psycopg2/doc/src/module.rst

             LINE 1: SELECT * FROM barf
                                   ^

-    .. versionchanged:: 2.0.7 added :attr:`Error.pgerror` and
+    .. versionchanged:: 2.0.7 added `Error.pgerror` and
-        :attr:`Error.pgcode` attributes.
+        `Error.pgcode` attributes.

 .. exception:: InterfaceError

     Exception raised for errors that are related to the database interface rather than the database itself.
-It is a subclass of :exc:`Error`.
+It is a subclass of `Error`.

 .. exception:: DatabaseError

     Exception raised for errors that are related to the database.
-It is a subclass of :exc:`Error`.
+It is a subclass of `Error`.

 .. exception:: DataError

-    Exception raised for errors that are due to problems with the processed data like division by zero, numeric value out of range, etc. It is a subclass of :exc:`DatabaseError`.
+    Exception raised for errors that are due to problems with the processed data like division by zero, numeric value out of range, etc. It is a subclass of `DatabaseError`.

 .. exception:: OperationalError